j-koko/gender_identification/Summer_project_report.md

 Before starting my studies, I completed over 100 hours of MOOC programming courses.
 Using this foundation, I developed several personal projects, such as GUI games, a Pomodoro timer, and a brick calculator.
 Some of my projects were related to linguistics, including a basic phonetic transcription program for Polish, which, though incomplete, provided an interesting challenge.

 In my current role as a computational linguist, I use Python to automate tasks.
-Although I have limited experience in audio processing, my responsibilities in the TTS team involve frontend tasks like text normalization, grapheme-to-phoneme transcription, and evaluating acoustic models.
-However, I have not previously processed audio files programmatically, despite working with them in other capacities.
+My responsibilities in the TTS team involve frontend tasks like text normalization, grapheme-to-phoneme transcription, and evaluating acoustic models.

 ## 2\.
 Methodology